ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 ✅ Correct

-Instead, we cam use a `toBeVisible` assertion to verify that `isOpen` does present a modal when `true`.
+Instead, we can use a `toBeVisible` assertion to verify that `isOpen` does present a modal when `true`.

 ```typescript
 configs().forEach(({ config, title }) => {